-Through 12 courses and a total of 35 credit hours, this online program leverages distinguished faculty, real-world experience, and an innovative curriculum.
+Through 12 courses and a total of 35 credit hours, this online program explores diagnostic genetics while leveraging distinguished faculty, real-world experience, and an innovative curriculum.
 In two years, you’ll gain the comprehensive skills you need to succeed in diagnostic genetics and clinical pathology research.
 Applicants with clinical laboratory experience may be eligible to waive individual clinical practicum requirements.

 - Apply molecular and genetic theory and principles as they relate to human disease in order to facilitate an appropriate diagnosis and/or prognosis

 - Interpret molecular diagnostics test results to determine a probable disease mechanism